-After long and careful consideration, we have decided that students in Year 8 will not undertake an options process this year and will instead choose their option subjects next year.
+After long and careful consideration, we have decided that all students currently in Year 8 or below (including Year 7) will not undertake an options process until they are in Year 9.

+This is a decision that we have been considering for some time but has now been accelerated due to the current Covid situation.
 There are several reasons for this, which I will set out below.

-■ The Importance of Key Stage 3 as preparation for GCSE
+The Importance of Key Stage 3 as preparation for GCSE